simh/simh/0readme_ethernet.txt

                                Change Log
 ===============================================================================

+  02-Nov-11  MP   Fixed Interrupt Priority Level of DELQA and DELQA-T devices to
-  30-Oct-11  MP   Added support for vde (Virtual Distributed Ethernet) networking 29-Oct-11  MP   Added support for integrated Tap networking interfaces on OSX 17-Aug-11  RMS  Fix from Sergey Oboguev relating to XU and XQ Auto Config and
+                  be BR4 devices.
+Reported by Sergey Oboguev 30-Oct-11  MP   Added support for vde (Virtual Distributed Ethernet) networking 29-Oct-11  MP   Added support for integrated Tap networking interfaces on OSX 17-Aug-11  RMS  Fix from Sergey Oboguev relating to XU and XQ Auto Config and